 Taiwan’s Role in the Global AI Landscape

-Each year, our series “Entrepreneurship in Asian High-Tech Industries” surveys the most recent trends, patterns, and challenges of entrepreneurship in Asia and their relevance to Silicon Valley and the U.S. This week, Sega Cheng, CEO and Co-Founder of iKala, shares his journey from Google engineer to AI founder, insights on scaling AI solutions across Asia, and his vision for Taiwan’s role in the global AI landscape.
+Each year, our series “Entrepreneurship in Asian High-Tech Industries” surveys the most recent trends, patterns, and challenges of entrepreneurship in Asia and their relevance to Silicon Valley and the U.S. This week, Sega Cheng, 2026 Eisenhower Fellow and Co-Founder/Chairman of iKala, shares his journey from Google engineer to AI founder, insights on scaling AI solutions across Asia, and his vision for Taiwan’s role in the global AI landscape.

 Dr. Richard Dasher, Director of Stanford's US-Asia Technology Management Center, will serve as moderator.